 There’s nothing better than resting in a hammock, enjoying a frosty beverage, and enjoying the warm summer breeze.
 With so many options available, you might get overwhelmed to choose which hammock best suits your needs.
-Keep reading to learn what to look for when buying a hammock.
+Keep reading to learn what to look for when buying a hanging or free-standing hammock.

 Determine Your Needs